How Many Mechanisms? Measuring Parsimony in Risky Choice: Mixed Integer Quadratic Programming (MIQP)

-We compare the exact MIQP solution against the alternating maximization heuristic used in the main text (Section \ref{sec:computational}).
+We compare the exact MIQP solution against the heuristic used in the main text (Section~\ref{sec:computational}).

-\paragraph{Methodology.} Since the MIQP problem is NP-hard, solving it for the full dataset ($T=750$ per subject) is computationally infeasible.
-To conduct a valid comparison, we generate subsampled datasets by randomly selecting $n \in \{1, 2, 3, 4, 5\}$ game trial from each of the 30 games for every subject.
-This yields a total of $3,430$ optimization tasks ranging in size from $T=30$ to $T=150$.
-For each task, we compute the MRCI using both the Gurobi MIQP solver and our heuristic algorithm with 100 random restarts, as in the main text.
-The Gurobi solver is free for academic use, and implemented via \textsc{R}.
+\paragraph{Experimental setup.} We fix the CPC18 subject and draw subsamples of the full dataset by retaining $n\in\{1,2,3,4,5\}$ out of the 25 repetitions for each choice problem.
+For each $(i,n)$ pair, we solve both the MIQP (using a standard solver) and the heuristic.
+This yields 3,430 optimization tasks ($686\ \text{subjects}\times 5\ \text{repetition levels}$).

-\paragraph{Scalability.} Figure \ref{fig:miqp_scalability} illustrates the computational necessity of the heuristic approach.
+\paragraph{Scalability.} Figure~\ref{fig:miqp_scalability} illustrates the computational necessity of the heuristic approach.
 As the sample size increases from 1 to 5 observations per game, the average runtime of the heuristic is $\approx 0.3$ seconds.
-In contrast, the runtime for the exact MIQP scales, reaching an average of 200 seconds for $n=5$.
+In contrast, the runtime for the exact MIQP scales rapidly, reaching an average of 200 seconds for $n=5$.
 Extrapolating this to the full dataset ($n=25$) confirms that the exact method is intractable for large-scale analysis.

-\paragraph{Accuracy.} Does the heuristic sacrifice accuracy for speed?
-We compute the absolute difference between the exact MRCI and the heuristic approximation: $\Delta = |\text{MRCI}_{\text{MIQP}} - \text{MRCI}_{\text{Heuristic}}|$.
-The results are summarized in Figure \ref{fig:miqp_accuracy}.

-The performance of the heuristic is near-exact.
-The mean absolute difference across all 2,058 tasks is $9.8 \times 10^{-4}$ (approximately 0.001).
-Furthermore, 96.44\% of all estimates fall within a strict 1\% tolerance of the true global optimum.
-The maximum error observed in the entire benchmark was 0.085.
-These results provide strong evidence that the heuristic algorithm developed in Section \ref{sec:computational} provides a high-quality approximation of the true MRCI while remaining computationally efficient for large datasets.
+\paragraph{Accuracy.} We compute the absolute difference between the exact MRCI and the heuristic approximation, $\Delta = |\text{MRCI}_{\text{MIQP}} - \text{MRCI}_{\text{Heuristic}}|$.
+The mean absolute difference across all tasks is $9.8 \times 10^{-4}$, and $96.44\%$ of estimates fall within a strict 1\% tolerance of the true global optimum (Figure~\ref{fig:miqp_accuracy}).
+The maximum error observed is $0.085$.
+The heuristic algorithm therefore provides a high-quality approximation of the true MRCI while remaining computationally efficient for large datasets.